15th Environmental Dialogue: Our Oceans – Limits of Balance

 Natural History Museum Vienna

-- How can scientific knowledge be translated into concrete protective measures?
+- How can scientific findings be translated into concrete political measures and international cooperation?

 Key Information